The Quilter Foundation

 "I can’t thank you all enough for letting me be part of the workshops and for all the new skills I learnt.
 It’s definitely an experience I won’t forget, and I now feel more confident for the future.”

 Young adult carer

 “Volunteering for Carers Trust is truthfully the most rewarding time I have spent within my role to date.
 Being able to engage and speak with young adult carers is hugely significant for me, as I used to be one myself.
 These people have lives and responsibilities that anyone who hasn't been in that situation would find very hard to truly understand and get their head around, and so being able to take time out of my day-to-day to speak with these remarkable individuals; and to offer any support, help or guidance that I can, is incredibly humbling.”

-Quilter is keen to have a direct impact, beyond its fundraising efforts.
-This year, Quilter CEO, Paul Feeney, has recorded a special video message for Young Carers Action Day (16 March 2021), urging employers to do more to support young and young adult carers.
+Quilter has always gone above and beyond to have a direct impact on young carers’ futures.
+For Young Carers Action Day 2021, Quilter CEO, Paul Feeney, recorded a special video message urging employers to do more to support young and young adult carers.

 "Unpaid carers save the UK an astonishing £132bn a year.
 A figure that will most certainly grow as our society ages.
 Young people involved in the care of family members can feel isolated, struggle with mental health issues and tend to have poorer outcomes in education and employment.
 That’s not acceptable and we can do something about that.
 As part of our partnership Quilter plc employees will bring their passion and time to directly help young carers in their local communities through Carers Trust’s network.”

 Paul Feeney, CEO, the Quilter Foundation and Chair of The Quilter Foundation